black-sliver/PopTracker/BUILD.md

 ### Native
 - `sudo apt install build-essential libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libssl-dev # install dependencies`
+- if you use debian older than bookworm or Ubuntu older than 22.04, you will have to install libsdl 2.0.18 or newer from source
 - run `make native CONF=RELEASE` to generate `./build/<platform>/poptracker` binary
+- run with working directory set to the source directory, or copy assets + binary into a single folder

 ## Windows